jdx/mise/docs/cli/install.md

 Installs a tool version to `~/.local/share/mise/installs/<PLUGIN>/<VERSION>` Installing alone will not activate the tools so they won't be in PATH.
-To install and/or activate in one command, use `mise use` which will create a `.mise.toml` file in the current directory to activate this tool when inside the directory.
+To install and/or activate in one command, use `mise use` which will create a `mise.toml` file in the current directory to activate this tool when inside the directory.
 Alternatively, run `mise exec <TOOL>@<VERSION> -- <COMMAND>` to execute a tool without creating config files.